nils-n/throwing-sticks/README.md

 ### Main Page

-Top Diagram :
+Top Diagram
 - The  diagram on the top is the entry point of the website with a heading , small text and interactive elements with a Call-to-Action (CTA).
-- The intention is to create an emotion of curiosity, and to inform the user that that this website will be a **story**, also by using the phrase "Once upon a time, ..."
+- A story line is intoduced to the user.
+The intention is to create curiosity and to encourage some playful interactions with the interface
-- The first CTA encourages the user to throw a stick on the canvas
+- A CTA encourages the user to throw a stick on the canvas
-- The second CTA allows the the user to remove all sticks, to start again
+- A second CTA allows the the user to remove all sticks, to start again
-- the slider allows the user to playfully adjust the number of sticks per throw
+- A slider allows the user to adjust the number of sticks per throw

 <table style="height:90%">
     <tr>